 -The age your children can start to date.

 -Is there an age difference between group dates vs. single dates?

 -Curfew and what time is appropriate for weekdays and weekends

 -How involved you are knowing where they are, who they are with, what the activity is, etc.

-Dating doesn’t have to be so serious, and teaching our children these points will help them feel like dating is something they can do frequently and with a confident attitude.
+Teenage dating doesn’t have to be so serious.
+And teaching our children these points will help them feel like dating is something they can do frequently and with a confident attitude.

 -Written by Lisa Jensen.